Book a demo

 Evolution AI is pleased to present Financial Statements AI: an innovative automation solution that can support auditors by focusing on reading, extracting and computing data from financial statements.
 Upload a balance sheet or income statement to our platform, and the AI algorithms will extract the data, leveraging it to calculate key ratios like EBITDA, operating expenses (OPEX) and short and long-term debt levels.
 You can then download the data as an Excel file.

-Get started for free - book a demo or email hello@evolution.ai.
+Get started for free - book a demo or email [email protected].

 Share to LinkedIn